 But make sure we aren’t comparing apples and oranges

 We need to know what we are comparing vibration training to when reading the research.
 Any stimulus on the muscle is better than none at all, so a non-exercising control group isn’t a fair comparison.

 Most of the research I could find did the same exercise program under two conditions.
 In one group vibration was used throughout the workout (often between sets of resistance exercise).
 The other had no vibration exposure.
 But both groups trained.

 We also need to know what sort of vibration is used.
 Some machines provide vertical oscillation.
 That is, they move up and down.
 Others provide horizontal (side-to-side) movement.
 Then we get differences in how much movement there is (the amplitude of the vibration), and the speed (the frequency) of the vibration.

 It’s possible we get different effects from different vibrations, so this is important.

 So what does the research tell us about improving muscle strength?

 The earliest systematic review I could find was from 2007.
 The authors identified five studies to that point that were well-designed, and four showed no difference in performance to traditional weights training.

 Since then, the research has not been encouraging.
-Some has shown no benefit (this one too, but the authors tried to be positive in their reporting of results), while other research showed some promise.
+Some studies have shown no benefit (this one too, but the authors tried to be positive in their reporting of results), while other research showed some promise.

 If there is an effect, it seems to occur at higher frequencies (40Hz or greater).